EyasuTeshome/shifttracker/job-search/job-searching-morning-session-using-behavioral-grid-two-stories.md

 1. Begin by telling each other the question that you will ask and discuss the attribute that it explores.

-2. Individually, spend 10 minutes familiarizing yourself with all the stories in your behavioral grid and prepare two answers for the question you will answer using two different projects or experiences using [this worksheet](https://docs.google.com/document/d/1skX7M4uT-lHmMFLxrvivlhzTv4hANfW8zZQzAoqdAG8/edit?usp=sharing).
+2. Individually, spend 10 minutes preparing two different answers for that same question using your behavioral grid as a reference.
 Follow these steps:
      - Open your behavioral grid and read quickly the different projects you have registered and the stories you have written using them.
      - Select 2 projects or experiences that you can use to answer the question you will be asked.
      - Write an answer to the question with those 2 projects, considering the three elements of the SAR structure for each and identify keywords that will help you remember the main ideas.
-     - Add two rows to the table to register both answers.
+You can use [this worksheet](https://docs.google.com/document/d/1skX7M4uT-lHmMFLxrvivlhzTv4hANfW8zZQzAoqdAG8/edit) to write your answers.

 3. Take turns doing the interviews.
 In each one, follow these steps:
     - The interviewer opens the [following checklist for giving advice](https://docs.google.com/document/d/1-qHNXwhKKc5TeXAtYYZwkHwr5xGkSk2pyzxlbtsp5_I/edit?usp=sharing). **You should fill it in during the interview if possible.**